preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/properties/enterprise-glossary/index.rst

 .. image:: glossary-example.png

-The location and organization property can be clicked for more information, indicated by the icon to left of the property name.
+The location and organization properties can be clicked for more information, indicated by the icon to left of the property name.
 Here's what such information can look like:

 .. image:: glossary-example-info.png